 Not-Recommended.
 According to the limited studies available, only cats known to be feline coronavirus antibody-negative at the time of vaccination are likely to develop some level of protection.
 It is rare that a cat will be coronavirus antibody negative at 16 weeks of age or older.

-If you would like to review Dr. Dodds’ feline vaccination protocol, please click here.
+If you would like to review W. Jean Dodds’ feline vaccination protocol, please click here.

 Again, there is currently no evidence that companion pets or other domestic animals can spread SARS-CoV-2 to humans or other animals.